When you serve notice, you can deliver it by hand or send it to the other person. You should allow time for the notice to be delivered.

 How to serve notice

-When you ‘serve’ or give notice to another person, it can be:
+When you ‘serve’ or give notice to a landlord or tenant it can be:

-• sent to the address for service listed on the tenancy agreement.
+- send it to the electronic address for service listed on the tenancy agreement.

 The other person hasn’t been notified until they receive the notice, so you must allow extra time for the notice to be delivered.
 This period is sometimes called ‘service time’.